Skip to main content

 • Conor McMeniman, PhD, an assistant professor in Molecular Microbiology and Immunology …

-When referring to someone elsewhere, we use professor of subject … at XYZ University
+When referring to faculty at other institutions, we use professor of subject … at XYZ University:

 • Ron Brookmeyer, PhD, a professor of biostatistics at UCLA Fielding School of Public Health ...